John Saltmarsh (priest): Life

 In 1645 Saltmarsh was placed by the parliamentary Committee for Plundered Ministers in Brasted, Kent.
-Whilst at Brasted Saltmarsh refused his annual stipendiary, believing tithes unchristian, a matter he would raise in his pamphlet dispute with fellow clergyman John Ley in 1646.
+Whilst at Brasted Saltmarsh refused his annual stipend, believing tithes unchristian, a matter he would raise in his pamphlet dispute with fellow clergyman John Ley in 1646.
 During Saltmarsh's time at Brasted lay administration of sacraments and a woman preacher were noted, suggesting Saltmarsh was espousing, or at least facilitating, less than orthodox ideas within his parish.